Khaleq Verdi

-Khaleq Verdi (خالق وردي, also Romanized as Khāleq Verdī; also known as Kal Kurdi and Khalegh Verdi) is a village in Mehraban-e Sofla Rural District, Gol Tappeh District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 421, in 91 families.
+Khaleq Verdi (خالق وردي) (Note: Also romanized as Khāleq Verdī; also known as Kal Kurdi and Khalegh Verdi) is a village in Mehraban-e Sofla Rural District of Gol Tappeh District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 421 in 91 households.
+The following census in 2011 counted 427 people in 98 households.
+The 2016 census measured the population of the village as 372 people in 113 households.